tahakhawaja/git-fork-repos/README.md

 Step 1: Install the library github3.py by entering the command '$ pip install github3.py'

-Step 2: Provide login details of your account by providing your username and password or personal access token
+Step 2: Provide login details of your account by either providing your username and password or personal access token

 Step 3: Run the program with `python3` `fork_repo.py`